tigrisdata/tigris-docs/docs/datamodels/schema.md

 Every schema has three required keywords which are expressed as JSON keys:

-- **name**: This keyword states the name of the collection
+- **name**: This keyword states the name of the collection.
-- **description**: This keyword states the purpose of the collection
+- **description**: This keyword states the purpose of the collection.
-- **properties**: This keyword states the fields that make up the document stored in the collection
+- **properties**: This keyword states the fields that make up the document stored in the collection.

 ## Defining the properties